youngker/apparmor-wiki/AppArmorDelegation.md

 The sheriff deputizes bob giving him the authority to enforce the law while he remains a deputy.

+# Policy directed delegation

-## Basics
+### The Basics

-Delegation is expressed as extending a task's profile with additional additional rules.
+Policy directed delegation is done on behalf of the task without any task initiated action and is expressed as extending a task's profile with additional rules.
+In effect it is defining a new custom extended profile except that ipc rules to the extend profile label will continue to work and there is the possibility of partial dynamic replacement.

 To delegate some rules to a child task the exec rule can be extended with additional rules that extend the target profile.

 ```
 profile example {